 Colorado is committed to marked improvement

-- Colorado CEOs and Board Members are committed to 50% improvement by 2018
+- Colorado CEOs and Board Members are committed to 50% improvement between 2015 and 2018